arkangel-dev/schedule_bot_mark_IV/README.md

 ### How it works

 So it works by asking the user to send a username without the '@'.
-Then it will check if the entered username is in the `user_list.json` file which contains a list of all the users and their user ids. (nothing shady >:D).
+Then it will check if the entered username is in the `user_list.json` file which contains a list of all the users and their user ids. (nothing shady there >:D).
 So the user file is maintained by the `maniplate_payload.py` file because all the data that gets sent to the bot passes trough the node that is linked to `manipulate_payload.py` file.
 So this will store the user data as its secondary function.
 From here its just standard 'putting data in the callback data` stuff.

-# Schedule Bot Mark IV

-There will be only a single bot controlling this entire project.
-The bot will recieve commands from the end user such as `/today`.
-The bot will also have a command that will not be listed in the command line interface. and that command is `/admin`.
-If used without any paramenters the bot will start using the inline keyboad to interact with the user.
-This will be useful for when the admin is not comfortable with manually entering commands.

 ## Installing the bot
 ### Node-Red Setup